Ezharjan/cv/src/entries/content/custom.md

 ---
 ---

-[Established the Flash Cultural Online Studio]() of University of Technology (channels are including OpenGL introduction, software tutorials and a program called _Reading and Sharing_).
+[Established the Flash Cultural Online Studio](https://space.bilibili.com/474084000) of University of Technology (channels are including OpenGL introduction, software tutorials and a program called _[Reading and Sharing](https://github.com/Ezharjan/WanLiTongFengScripts.git)_).
-Developed a software called ["LuBan lock teaching demonstration application"]() based on OpenGL©.
+Developed a software called ["LuBan lock teaching demonstration application"]()© based on OpenGL.
-Developed an Android application called ["Study Healthily"]()© using Java.
+Developed an Android application called ["Study Healthily"](https://github.com/Ezharjan/StudyWithMe.git)© using Java.
 [Full stack project "Fun Bag"](), a bag taking system for supermarkets©.
-In the summer of 2019, I took part in the _National College Creative Star Exploration program_ to study the game developing basics and developed the game called ["Wan Li Tong Feng"]().
+During the summer vacation of 2019, I took part in the _National College Creative Star Exploration program_ to study the game developing basics and developed the game called ["Wan Li Tong Feng"](https://www.bilibili.com/video/BV11t411M7ak?share_source=copy_web), [source code](https://github.com/Ezharjan/WanLiTongFengScripts.git) is now open on Github.
+My First online multiplayer game ["Attacker"](https://gitee.com/ezharjan/MyTeamGame) was made during the summer vacation of 2019.
 Participated in the development of ["Wild Assistant"](), a Wechat mini-app for students to check their exam results in school.
-Using web front-end development technology and Electron framework, [a simple 2D game engine is made]().
+Using web front-end development technology and Electron framework, [a simple 2D game engine is made](https://gitee.com/ezharjan/MyTeamGame).
-And [a game]() similar to _Magic Tower_ is developed through [my own game engine]().
+And [a game]() similar to _Magic Tower_ is developed through [my own game engine](https://www.bilibili.com/video/BV16K411H753?share_source=copy_web), and it's playable [online](https://ezharjan.gitee.io/myteamgame).
-As a training lecturer, I participated in the [C language tutoring]() for the Dublin International College for one semester.
+As a training lecturer, I participated in the [C language tutoring](https://raw.githubusercontent.com/Ezharjan/cv/built/assets/awards/国际学院C语言辅导记录照片.jpg) for the Dublin International College for one semester.
-Took part in a [volunteer work as a peer lecturer on C/C++]().
+Took part in a [volunteer work as a peer lecturer on C/C++](https://www.bilibili.com/video/BV1jE411D7S5/).
-On June 17, 2021, the graduation project entitled "Design and Implementation of Live Video System Based on Unity 3D" was awarded as the [Excellent Graduation Project of Beijing University of Technology]() and was included in the excellent thesis selection.
+On June 17, 2021, the graduation project entitled "Design and Implementation of Live Video System Based on Unity 3D" was awarded as the [Excellent Graduation Project of Beijing University of Technology](https://gitee.com/ezharjan/live-receiver) and was included in the excellent thesis selection.
-[A number of micro films]() that were written, directed and performed in high school have won many national awards ([Rawap With Broken String](), [Priceless Youth](), [The Way Home](), [Looking For Kavser](), etc.).
+[A number of micro films](https://www.cnblogs.com/ezhar/p/14259440.html) that were written, directed and performed in high school have won many national awards ([Rawap With Broken String](https://v.qq.com/x/page/v07763zvo0a.html), [Priceless Youth](https://www.bilibili.com/video/BV1fE411o7z2?share_source=copy_web), [The Way Home](https://www.bilibili.com/video/BV1fE411o7z2?share_source=copy_web), [Once Upon a Time in Kashgar during My Summer Vacation](https://v.qq.com/x/page/u0772ucsspi.html), Looking For Kavser, etc.).
-I was also awarded [the first prize of Campus TV Host Competition]() when I was in senior high school.
+I was also awarded [the first prize of Campus TV Host Competition](https://raw.githubusercontent.com/Ezharjan/cv/built/assets/awards/《阳光心弦》证书.jpg) when I was in senior high school.

 <br>